Hostaway/api/source/includes/_changelog.md

 ## Changelog

+**2022-11-02**
+ - [Airbnb cancellation policies](#retrieve-airbnb-cancellation-policies) - new endpoint, list of Airbnb cancellation policies, id can be used as listing.airBnbCancellationPolicyId parameter
+ - [Booking.com cancellation policies](#retrieve-booking-com-cancellation-policies) - new endpoint, new endpoint, list of Booking.com cancellation policies, id can be used as listing.bookingCancellationPolicyId parameter
+ - [Marriott cancellation policies](#retrieve-marriott-cancellation-policies) - new endpoint, new endpoint, list of Marriott cancellation policies, id can be used as listing.marriottCancellationPolicyId parameter
+ - [Vrbo cancellation policies](#retrieve-airbnb-cancellation-policies) - new endpoint, new endpoint, list of VRBO cancellation policies, id can be used as listing.vrboCancellationPolicyId parameter
+ - Channel specific cancellation policy added to listing object (marriottCancellationPolicyId, vrboCancellationPolicyId, airBnbCancellationPolicyId, bookingCancellationPolicyId, cancellationPolicyId)

 **2022-11-01**

 - [Calculate reservation price](#calculate-reservation-price) - new price details calculator.
 We recommend migrating to this calculator if you are using an old calculator as support for the old one has been discontinued.